Relentless deadly rains lash southern China as flooding threatens millions - KESQ

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Fred He, Manveena Suri and Hassan Tayir contributed to this report
+CNN’s Fred He, Shawn Deng, Manveena Suri and Hassan Tayir contributed to this report